 Have a Plan – When shopping, have a plan and stick to it.
-Make your list and stick to it.
-You will save money and calories by sticking to your plan.
+Consider making a list.
+You can save money (and maybe even calories) by sticking to your plan.

-Wear Comfortable Clothes – Where comfortable clothes to cook.
+Wear Comfortable Clothes – Where comfortable clothes when you cook.
 Do not expect to keep clean.
-Stopping in the middle of cooking to save the silk shirt from the grease stain will ruin the food cooking on the stove.
+Stopping in the middle of cooking to save the silk shirt from the grease stain might ruin the food cooking on the stove.

-Wear Your Glasses – If you need them to read, chances are you will be needing them.
+Wear Your Glasses – If you need them to read, chances are you will be needing them to cook.
 There is no time to go hunting them down in the middle of breading the chicken.

 Cutting Boards – Anchor your cutting board with a damp paper towel or cloth under them on the counter to avoid slipping around while using.

 Softening Butter or Cream Cheese – When a recipe calls for softened butter or cream cheese and you have forgotten, you can cut up in ¼” slices and place flat on a plate to speed up the process.
-If you need either urgently, you can put the plate in the microwave for 7 seconds which works for me.
+If you need either urgently, you can put the plate in the microwave for 7 seconds.
 The time depends on your microwave settings.
-Do that process slowly so you DON’T MELT.
+Do that process slowly so the butter melt.

 Grating – Grating soft cheese will be a cleaner slice by freezing the cheese for 15-30 minutes beforehand.

-Have Two Cutting Boards – Have two cutting boards on counter.
-One for meats and one for veggies and fruits.
-Disinfect by hand washing with white vinegar and hot water.
+Have Two Cutting Boards – Have two cutting boards on counter: one for meats and one for veggies and fruits.
+Disinfect them by hand washing with white vinegar and hot water.